River Mease Catchment Project

 The first year was spent primarily talking to landowners and working up schemes.
 2020 saw the delivery of the first set of capital works.
 These were both for River Restoration and to tackle diffuse pollution.
 The report Mease River Restoration end of year report 2020_21 summarises the work delivered through the restoration project.
 This work would not have been possible without the support and cooperation of a wide range of landowners, stakeholders and contractors.

 Monitoring and evaluating the schemes delivered is ongoing.
-More schemes are planned for delivery in 2021.

 The River Mease is a designated Site of Special Scientific Interest (SSSI) and a Special Area of Conservation (SAC) for its valuable community of fish species and aquatic plants.
 The site is currently failing to achieve good ecological status primarily due to poor water quality because of high phosphate levels, which lead to damaging environments for plants and animals and can harm the very species for which the site is under protection.
 In addition, historic modifications to the river including over-deepening, land-use change and weir construction, has led to a reduction in the diversity of river habitats and processes, which are important for the designated species as well as for the river’s resilience and ability to cope with changes to the environment, such as higher nutrient levels and climate change.